 Recent Blog Post

-Michigan Car Insurance Cancellations and Changes
+Guide to Navigating Michigan Car Insurance Cancellations

 When you get into a car accident in Michigan, you do not want to worry about your insurance.
 However, it may seem like the auto insurance company wants to avoid paying.
 So, instead of being able to focus on your injuries, you have to fight with the adjuster over your auto insurance policy.
 Continue reading to see what can be done about your insurance and how to handle a cancellation or change.
 If you need help fighting the insurance company over your car insurance policy, the experienced Michigan attorneys at Matz Injury Law are ready to help.